Small Texas border town is route to US for migrant children - WTMJ

 U.S. agents escort groups of migrants about a half-mile over dirt roads to a dead-end street on the edge of Roma, where other agents at a white folding table examine identification documents, take names and destinations, and answer questions.
 Children traveling alone are separated from families, and people put their valuables in plastic bags.

 From there, they head to a nearby parking lot and get into buses, vans and SUVs.
 Unaccompanied children are supposed to be held by CBP no more than 72 hours, but they are often held longer because U.S. Health and Human Services lacks space.
-Health and Human Services is housing children at the Dallas Convention Center and said it will open emergency facilities at venues or military bases in San Antonio, El Paso, San Diego and elsewhere.
+The agency is housing children at the Dallas Convention Center and said it will open emergency facilities at venues or military bases in San Antonio, El Paso, San Diego and elsewhere.

 The Biden administration expels nearly all single adults without an opportunity to seek asylum under a public health order issued at the start of the pandemic.
-They’re about 2,200 of the roughly 5,000 people encountered per day in March, according to the Border Patrol official.
+They make up about 2,200 of the roughly 5,000 people encountered per day in March, the Border Patrol official said.

 Of that total, about 450 to 500 are unaccompanied minors and the rest are families who are being allowed to stay, at least temporarily, if the children are under 7 and if they can’t immediately be returned to Mexico, which has reduced the number of families it will accept into shelters in the state of Tamaulipas, south of the Rio Grande Valley, the official said.

 It’s not unusual to see increases in migrants crossing the border in the spring and summer, and the Border Patrol has faced similar situations in the past.
-But the official said the large numbers of teens and children and the space limitations resulting from the pandemic have made this year especially difficult.
+But the official said the large numbers of teens and children and the pandemic-related space limitations have made this year especially difficult.

 “The reason this is much different this year than it has been in previous years is one, we are faced with some unique challenges,” he said.